magmamir/Deformation-Dimension/README.md

 ___
 It's highly recommended to use this datapack with [Optifine](https://www.optifine.net/downloads), [Fabulously Optimized](https://download.fo/), or the list of recommended mods to view the custom textures of blocks and mobs.
 HOWEVER, it's totally optional, and the dungeon is playable without them just fine.
-I personally have made sure that the dungeon will look good even without custom textures.
+I personally have made sure that the dungeon will look great even without custom textures.

 <details>
 <summary><h2>Recommended mods</h2></summary>